Language lab: Digital language labs

+Warschauer, M. (2004).
+Technology and social inclusion: Rethinking the digital divide.
+MIT press.

 Functionality

 The levels of functionality of current language labs vary from manufacturer to manufacturer.
 All labs will have a level of teacher control to manage student licenses / desktops.
 The more sophisticated ‘software only’ labs have a higher level of teacher management and control over the student desktop.
 One of the key differences with the ‘high end’ ‘software only’ products is their ability to work ‘live’ with the students as they record and work with media.
 So instead of waiting to correct student recordings after they have been recorded and collected back it is now possible for a teacher to work synchronously and ‘live’ with students on their own, in pairs and in groups, thus enhancing the immediacy of the teaching and learning experience.

 The next generation digital language labs allow teachers to monitor, control, deliver, group, display, review and collect, audio, video and web-based multimedia content.
 The student player is linked to the teacher console and can play audio, video and web-based formats.
 Students can rewind, stop, start, go back to last silence, record, fast forward, repeat phrase and bookmark.